Prosumma/CoreDataQueryInterface/README.md

     func all(managedObjectContext: NSManagedObjectContext? = nil, error: NSErrorPointer = nil) -> [E]?
     func first(managedObjectContext: NSManagedObjectContext? = nil, error: NSErrorPointer = nil) -> E?
     func count(managedObjectContext: NSManagedObjectContext? = nil, error: NSErrorPointer = nil) -> UInt?

+Some examples:

+    let query = managedObjectContext.from(Employee)
+    // Get a count
+    debugPrintln(query.count())
+    // Create a new query based on the first one let firstNameGregoryQuery = query.filter("firstName = %@", "Gregory")
+    // Find the first one with sorting, criteria, and a little paranoia var error: NSError?
+    debugPrintln(firstNameGregoryQuery.sort("lastName").first(error: &error))
+    // Confidently get all records as an array let employees = firstNameGregoryQuery.all()!